amitopenwriteup/ML/lab1.md

 # MLOps Workshop: Local ML to Production-Ready Pipelines

-> **Duration:** 3 Hours | **Format:** Hands-on Demo + Practice | **Level:** Intermediate–Advanced
+> **Duration:** 3 Hours | **Format:** Hands-on Demo + Practice | **Level:** Intermediate-Advanced

 ---

 ## Workshop Overview

 This workshop walks you through building a production-grade MLOps pipeline from scratch.
-Starting with a raw local ML workflow, you'll progressively layer in experiment tracking, data versioning, model validation, and monitoring — ending with a fully reproducible, cloud-agnostic pipeline.
+Starting with a raw local ML workflow, you'll progressively layer in experiment tracking, data versioning, model validation, and monitoring -- ending with a fully reproducible, cloud-agnostic pipeline.

 **By the end of this workshop, you will be able to:**
+- Set up an isolated Python project with a virtual environment
 - Identify the gaps between local ML notebooks and production-ready systems
-- Instrument a training pipeline with experiment tracking (MLflow or W&B)
+- Instrument a training pipeline with experiment tracking (MLflow)
 - Version datasets and models using DVC
 - Detect data drift and monitor model performance with Evidently
 - Execute a complete, reproducible end-to-end MLOps pipeline